designerOlis/test/README.txt

-That is my first editing.
+My first editing will be past.
-This is my secondary editiong.
+This was my secondary editing.

+These are my Third editing.